 Chief Executive Officer, Chicago Patrolmen’s Federal Credit Union

-Under Arney’s direct leadership since 2002, Chicago Patrolmen’s has achieved the following:
+Under Arney’s direct leadership, Chicago Patrolmen’s FCU has achieved the following:

-Most recently, Arney led his team in the development of National Police Credit Union, which is a marketing division of Chicago Patrolmen’s.
-National Police Credit Union is the first and only full-service financial institution created solely for Law Enforcement Officers and their families across the country.
-To date, the Credit Union has three Regional Business Offices, including in Arizona, Texas and Kentucky.
+In 2014, Arney led his team in the development of National Police Credit Union, which is a marketing division of Chicago Patrolmen’s Federal Credit Union.
+National Police Credit Union is the first and only full-service financial institution created solely for national law enforcement officers and their families across the U.S.

-Prior to Chicago Patrolmen’s, Arney worked for ITT Commercial Finance, which was later sold to Deutsche Bank, becoming Deutsche Financial Services.
+Prior to Chicago Patrolmen’s Federal Credit Union, Arney worked for ITT Commercial Finance, which was later sold to Deutsche Bank, becoming Deutsche Financial Services.
 Starting there in 1989, Arney served in many capacities, ultimately becoming Vice President of Operations in the United Kingdom in their Guildford, England branch office.
 While in the U.K., he was appointed a Director of the company.

 Arney attended Indiana University, Bloomington, IN, where he received his BA in Economics.
-Following, he attended Loyola University, Chicago, IL, where he earned an MBA with a concentration in Personal Management.
+Following, he attended Loyola University, Chicago, IL, where he earned an MBA with a concentration in Personnel Management.